Youtube Facebook Twitter Instagram

-We are proud of our central business district precincts and open space areas, and are keen for residents and visitors alike to avail themselves of a relaxed shopping/dining/town visit experience within a safe and harmonious environment.
+Busking is defined as a musical performance undertaken by a person to entertain the public, seeking voluntary reward for the performance, on local government-controlled areas.
+We are proud of our central business district precincts and open space areas and are keen for residents and visitors alike to experience a relaxed shopping, dining or town visit within a safe and harmonious environment.
 Under Subordinate Local Law No.4 (Local Government Controlled Areas, Facilities and Roads) 2011, busking is permitted, subject to public safety/enjoyment requirements.

 Busking can be carried out on a local government-controlled area.
 We do not control busking on private property including non-council controlled areas, roads and reserves.
 Should a busker wish to enter such areas, then a separate arrangement needs to be set between the relevant parties.